 Finally, you are ready to take the first sip.
 Be sure to use small cups whenever possible to really appreciate the tea, and to allow yourself to go through many infusions of the same leaf.
 Take a slow sip, let the tea liquor linger in your mouth.
 Swish it over the tip and sides of your tongue, noticing the texture and weight of the tea in addition to the flavor.
 Finally, swallow the tea slowly, and then exhale gently, noticing the flavors and sensations on the tongue in the exhale.
 Wait at least a few seconds before taking a second sip to give the aftertaste time to emerge.

 On your first sip, don’t try to place the flavor, or describe it.
 Just enjoy the full sensation.
 Wait until the second or third sip to begin contemplating the flavors.
 I always find it a useful exercise to reach for similar identifiable tastes related to the tea.
 Common elements of a flavor palate include several spectrums of taste:

-First, there is the grassy spectrum, which can be divided out into sharper taste, like fresh cut grass, but can also be more mild and leafy like spinach, or savory like asparagus.
+First, there is the vegetal spectrum, which can be divided out into sharper taste, like fresh cut grass, but can also be more mild and leafy like spinach, or savory like asparagus.
 Grassy elements of flavor are most common in green teas, but can be present in oolong, white tea, pu’er and even some black teas.